fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 ### `domains`

+At least one domain must be configured.

 - `<domain_key>`: string
     - The unique key for the domain configuration.
+This can be anything you want.
     - `base_domain`: string
         - Example: `example.com`
     - `cert_resolver`: string